AzureAD/microsoft-authentication-library-for-js/maintenance/adal-node/README.md

 We have moved to `axios` as the package of choice for HTTP requests for adal-node from `request` since the npm support for `request` is discontinued.
 However we noticed later that `axios` does not support proxies -filed [here](https://github.com/axios/axios/issues/2072#issuecomment-567473812).
 Since we are making only security changes to `adal-node`, we are refraining from making any changes.
 However, we do recommend using `https-proxy-agent` as suggested in the issue linked in case you need proxies for your application.

 ## License
 Copyright (c) Microsoft Open Technologies, Inc.  All rights reserved.
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License")

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct